Compact MPV: Characteristics

 The flexibility of the interior seating is a common theme amongst compact MPVs.
 Many models have seats that can be individually folded or easily removed, and the upright seating positions maximises use of the interior space.
 The seating arrangement is usually either two rows (for a total of five seats) or three rows (for a total of seven seats), with the second row having three seats and the other row(s) having two seats.

-Some compact MPVs also three seats in both the front and rear rows, and are therefore referred to as six-seaters.
+Some compact MPVs also have three seats in both the front and rear rows, and are therefore referred to as six-seaters.

 Where a third row of seats is present, the seats are often smaller and intended for children or short distance travel only.
 In some cars, these seats can only carry a limited weight (less than an adult's weight).
 The third row of seating is usually optional, and is not available on all models of compact MPVs.

 Most compact MPVs do not have sliding doors as compared to the large-sized Multi-purpose vehicle, being more similar to the older (and concurrent) station wagons.